 The simple explanation?

-Clearinghouses make sure that claims sent from your dental software are distributed to the correct insurance company electronically.
 Each insurance company has a Payer ID associated with it.
-A payer ID is a five digit alpha/numeric number that is unique to every insurance company and signals where a claim needs to go.
+A Payer ID is a five digit alpha/numeric number that is unique to every insurance company and signals where a claim needs to go.

 Everyone loves a good sports analogy, right?
 Think of a clearinghouse as a football quarterback.
 Let’s say, Tom Brady.
 Don’t let this analogy make you hate clearinghouses though…

 Tom has a bucket of footballs (claims).
-These footballs are different colors (payer IDs).
+These footballs are in different colors (Payer IDs).
 Tom also throws these balls to receivers (insurances).

 What are the functions of a dental clearinghouse?